mattermost/docs/source/install/cloud-changelog.md

 ## Release 2022-12-01

-### Improvements
+### Highlights

-#### User Interface (UI)
+#### Message priority and Acknowledgments
  - Added message priority labels to the Threads view.
  - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts.

+#### Global Drafts
  - Added a centralized page for draft messages.

+### Improvements

+#### User Interface (UI)
  - Removed video check to allow the browser to decide what video types it can play.
  - Added a tooltip to the right-hand side files filter icon.
  - The number of users that can be added to a user group at once was increased to 256.